Types of Iron?

-The Basic Electronics Soldering & Desoldering Guide - now on Kindle
+The Basic Electronics Soldering & Desoldering Guide - now in paperback and Kindle editions

 by Alan Winstanley

-Our new Basic Soldering Guide ebook for Kindle is now on sale!
-Sponsored by Antex (Electronics), the UK manufacturer of soldering irons and equipment, the all-new guide has been completely rewritten and contains 80+ new colour photos, taking in 17 years worth of readers’ comments and questions and updating the text for current trends in soldering.
+The Basic Soldering Guide ebook for Kindle and Paperback are now on sale!
+Sponsored by Antex (Electronics), the UK manufacturer of soldering irons and equipment, this all-new guide has been completely rewritten and contains 80+ new colour photos, taking in 17 years worth of readers’ comments and questions and updating the text for current trends in soldering.

-The Basic Soldering Guide contains everything the beginner needs to solder electronics successfully, with guidance on choosing the right soldering iron, details of various solders and fluxes, how to use Colophony rosin flux, how to solder pcbs and wiring, and how to desolder.
+The Basic Soldering Guide contains everything the beginner needs to solder electronics successfully, with guidance on choosing the right soldering iron, details of various solders and fluxes, how to solder pcbs and wiring, and how to desolder.

 Its friendly, non-technical style is ideal for hobbyists, students, novices, trainees and e.g. audio or PC technicians who are faced with a soldering iron for the first time.

 The Basic Soldering Guide for Kindle is also available fom these international Amazon locations.
-Please chose your local Amazon site.
+Please chose your local Amazon site: Amazon will not display prices if you visit other Amazon sites.

 This written guide will help beginners and novices to obtain effective results when soldering electronic components.
 If you have little or no experience of using a soldering iron, then EPE (Everyday Practical Electronics magazine) recommends that you practice your soldering technique on some fresh surplus components and clean stripboard (protoboard), before experimenting with a proper constructional project.
 This will help you to avoid the risk of disappointment when you start to assemble your first prototypes.
 If you've never soldered before, then read on!